janw4ld/docker-notes/by-example/1-distributing-builds/3-multiplatform/readme.md

 subcommand `buildx`, we'll be using `docker buildx` to compile our `HelloKittyexe` project for multiple architecture targets.

+## but why??

+building to multiple different platforms makes it easy to distribute software to single-board computers and other embedded linux devices with unpopular architectures, it also makes it easier to compile for devices with underpowered hardware, like a Raspberry Pi, locally (& conveniently) in a more powerful dev environment

 ## prerequisites

 Docker virtualisation depends on